- About Us

 LISC Boston is providing grants for resiliency assessments and the creation of emergency preparedness plans for multifamily affordable housing.
 This program is for building owners and property managers looking to identify and proactively implement cost-effective resilient building strategies to help their properties and residents successfully withstand future climate impacts.

 Resiliency assessments provide concrete and actionable recommendations, ranked by cost-effectiveness, to enable owners of existing buildings to make improvements to their properties that will help them resist damage from severe weather and bounce back more quickly should damage occur.

-Organizations that have clear, well-rehearsed emergency management plans can better manage a more effective, coordinated disaster response and mitigate negative impacts on residents and infrastructure.
-New Ecology will help owner groups and their respective property managers develop operational emergency management plans.
-These plans will include both emergency response capacity building for the owner team and their property management team, as well as the development of emergency plan documents that incorporate property-specific plans to guide effective and efficient response in the event of an emergency.
-Emergency management training and plans may include such information as how owner and property management teams will ensure residents are safe, have adequate access to clean water, food, medications/medical attention, and sufficient power for critical needs.
-These plans are particularly important for socially and economically vulnerable residents who may not have the ability or means to evacuate in the event of an extended emergency.
+Organizations that have clear, well-rehearsed emergency preparedness plans can better manage a more effective, coordinated disaster response and mitigate negative impacts on residents and infrastructure.
+Emergency preparedness training and plans may include such information as how owner and property management teams will ensure residents are safe, have adequate access to clean water, food, medications/medical attention, and sufficient power for critical needs.

 LISC currently has funding available to make resiliency awards to up to 5 Boston-area multifamily affordable housing owners.